Top ten greatest sportspeople

 9.58 seconds is the record-breaking time in which Usain Bolt ran the 100 metres at the 2009 World Championships.
 In the 2008 Beijing Olympics, he won the 200 metres and 4x100 metres relay, setting world records in both.
 Four years later at the London Olympics, Bolt won gold in all three once again, setting another world record in the 4x100 metres relay.
 Bolt's unrivalled speed has helped him smash world records that some thought would never be beaten.

 Michael Jordan is commonly regarded as basketball's greatest ever player.
 Although the sport is most popular in the United States, Jordan is a household name across the globe.
-In 1999, he was named the greatest athlete of the 20th century by ESPN, and achieved the bulk of his success while playing for the Chicago Bulls.
+In 1999 he was named the greatest athlete of the 20th century by ESPN, achieving the bulk of his success while playing for the Chicago Bulls.
 Jordan is a six-time NBA champion and a five-time NBA Most Valuable Player, with a host of other accolades to his name.

 As a record three-time World Cup winner, Pelé holds the world record for the most career goals in football (an astonishing 1283 goals in 1363 games).
 Pelé spent the vast majority of his career playing for the Brazilian club Santos, but the end of his career saw him play three seasons with the New York Cosmos.
 Pelé helped put football on the map in America and brought the sport to the masses.